Skip to main content

 Mindfulness is a measurable biological intervention.
 Regular practice lowers cortisol, reduces inflammation markers like CRP, modestly lowers blood pressure, and changes brain structure on MRI scans.
 The most evidence-based form is Mindfulness-Based Stress Reduction (MBSR), an 8-week structured program developed at the University of Massachusetts.

-What does the research on Mindfulness-Based Stress Reduction (MBSR) actually show?
+What does the research on Mindfulness-Based Stress Reduction (MBSR) show?

-• Brain changes: MRI studies show reduced gray matter density in the amygdala (the fear and threat center) and increased cortical thickness in the prefrontal cortex (executive control and regulation).4
+• Brain changes: On MRI, gray matter density in the amygdala (the fear and threat center) goes down, and cortical thickness in the prefrontal cortex (executive control and regulation) goes up.4

 • Inflammation: Studies (Davidson et al., Kaliman et al.) show measurable reductions in CRP and inflammatory gene expression after consistent practice.5